alfredohugueth/CAbot-Front-End/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.0.

+## Description

+This repository contains all the code of the front-end of the project CAbot, a virtual assistant developed to answer common questions about automatic control.

+## Clone Steps

+1. Run `npm install` for install all the dependencies.
+2. Navigate to `/src/app/services/send-msgs.service.ts` and comment `the line 13` and uncomment `the line 15`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.